 - Spiritual vitality

 - Preparation for vocation

 Goals for achievement and summary data of accomplishment are highlighted below.
 To see full details and analysis within the context of the University’s strategic planning process, please view the Annual Report of Institutional Progress files at the bottom of the page.

 Retention and Graduation

 As a member of both the Coalition of Christian Colleges and Universities (CCCU) and the Association of Independent Kentucky Colleges and Universities (AICKU), tracking student retention and program completion affords Asbury the opportunity to benchmark against private institutions that are of similar mission (in the case of CCCU) and represent independent institutions within the Commonwealth of Kentucky (in the case AICKU).

 For traditional undergraduates, we have established a target goal of 80% retention from the freshman to sophomore year.
 This target of 80% was identified as it represents exceeding both the CCCU mean (73.3%) and the AIKCU mean (70.2%).
 Surpassing this identified target represents achieving the top quartile of the CCCU.
-Asbury celebrates achieving a freshman to sophomore retention rate over 80% in four of the last five years.
-The freshman cohort entering in the Fall of 2016 recognized a sophomore retention rate of 84.6%, outpacing both institutional five year trend data and the identified target.
+Asbury celebrates achieving a freshman to sophomore retention rate over 80% in seven of the last eight years.
+The freshman cohort entering in the Fall of 2018 recognized a sophomore retention rate of 82.1%, outpacing the identified institutional target.

 Cohort Retention by Semester, Traditional Undergraduates

 |as Second Semester Freshmen||93.4%||90.0%||93.8%||92.8%||90.8%||87.0%|